silentorb/marloth-story/books/fairytale/part5.md

 Meanwhile, Adelle was curled up against the adjacent wall, watching the fight with wide-eyed horror.
 She didn't know what to think.
-She forgot about how badly she was bleeding.
+She forgot about her injuries.

-As she watched James struggling to keep the zombie children on one side of the room and her on the other, she saw several of the other children climbing up the walls and around the area of conflict.
+As she watched James struggling to keep the zombie children on one side of the room and her on the other, she saw more children arriving and climbing up the walls and around the area of conflict.

 "James, above you!"
 Adelle shouted.

-James looked up just in time to see three more zombie children dropping down on top of him.
+James looked up just in time to see a group of zombie children dropping down on top of him.
 It should be reiterated how nearly the entire room and surrounding structure was constructed from wood.
 In eons past it had probably been quite sturdy, but by the present time it had become little